-The Seiko 6139-7100 series automatic chronograph - like this all-original just serviced example from early 1976 here - gets its nickname, “helmet,” from its highly unique case shape.
-Seiko placed their movements into multiple highly unique cases, leading to a plethora of out of the ordinary shapes and sizes – not to mention allowing them the ability to stand out on the wrist!
+The Seiko 6139-7100 series automatic chronograph - like this full serviced example here from early 1976 - gets its nickname, “helmet,” from its highly unique case shape.
+Seiko placed their movements into multiple highly unique cases, leading to a plethora of out of the ordinary shapes and sizes.

 The 6139 was the first chronograph to have a vertical clutch, a feature considered by many to be one of the hallmarks of a superior automatic chronograph movement.
 The 6139 also features an automatic column wheel timing control, vertical coupling mechanism, and is an integrated chronograph – the first in the world – which means the entire 6139 movement was designed and built to be a chronograph, vice being an automatic movement with a mere timing module added.